80-20-Human-In-The-Loop/Django-Mercury-Performance-Testing/DEPLOYMENT_READY.md

 # Django Mercury Performance Testing - Ready for PyPI 🚀

-## ✅ Package Setup Complete
+## ✅ Package Setup Complete with C Extensions!

-Your Django Mercury Performance Testing framework is now ready for deployment to PyPI as version 0.0.1!
+Your Django Mercury Performance Testing framework is now ready for deployment to PyPI as version 0.0.1 with high-performance C extensions!

 ## 📦 Package Details
 - **Package Name**: `django-mercury-performance`